sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 **Function: `server_log`**

-server_log -- the text in message is sent to the server log with a distinctive prefix (so that it can be distinguished from server-generated messages)
+server_log -- The text in message is sent to the server log with a distinctive prefix (so that it can be distinguished from server-generated messages)

-none server_log (str message [, is-error])
+none server_log (str message [, level])

-If the programmer is not a wizard, then `E_PERM` is raised.
-If is-error is provided and true, then message is marked in the server log as an error.
+If the programmer is not a wizard, then E_PERM is raised.

+If level is provided and is an integer between 0 and 7 inclusive, then message is marked in the server log as one of eight predefined types, from simple log message to error message.
+Otherwise, if level is provided and true, then message is marked in the server log as an error.

 **Function: `renumber`**